ansys/pyturbogrid/doc/source/api_reference/pyturbogrid_core.rst

         Returns data that can be used to plot mesh statistics histograms.

-        :param variable: Name of the quality measurement to query the statistics
+        :param variable: Name of the quality measurement to query the statistics.
         :type variable: str
-        :param domain: Name of the domain to obtain the measuments from
+        :param domain: Name of the domain to obtain the measuments from.
         :type domain: str
-        :param number_of_bins: Number of histogram columns to use
+        :param number_of_bins: Number of histogram columns to use.
         :type number_of_bins: int
-        :param upper_bound: The maximum limit for the horizontal axis
+        :param upper_bound: The maximum limit for the horizontal axis.
         :type upper_bound: float
-        :param lower_bound: The minimum limit for the horizontal axis
+        :param lower_bound: The minimum limit for the horizontal axis.
         :type lower_bound: float
-        :param bin_units: The unit to use for the horizontal ax1s
+        :param bin_units: The unit to use for the horizontal ax1s.
         :type bin_units: str
-        :param scale: Scaling type for the horizontal axis, linear or logarithmic
+        :param scale: Scaling type for the horizontal axis, linear or logarithmic.
         :type scale: str
-        :param use_absolute_values: Choice to use absolute or percentage values on the vertical axis
+        :param use_absolute_values: Choice to use absolute or percentage values on the vertical axis.
         :type use_absolute_values: bool
-        :param bin_divisions: User provided bin divisions
+        :param bin_divisions: User provided bin divisions.
         :type bin_divisions: list
-        :return: A dictionary form of the statistics for the requested quality measurement
+        :return: A dictionary form of the statistics for the requested quality measurement.
         :rtype: dict

     .. py:method:: query_valid_topology_choices() -> list